 Back Muscle Strength

 Among many definitions of strength are the state of being strong, the capacity of a muscle to produce force and the ability of a muscle to generate active tension.
 How well the lower back muscles are able to produce force depends upon a number of factors.
-These factors influences muscles performance and depends on
+These factors influence muscles performance, which depends on:

 Speed of Muscle Contraction